algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 ## load i

-- Opcode: 0x34 {uint8 position in scratch space to load from}
+- Encoding: 0x34 {uint8 position in scratch space to load from}
 - Stack: ... &rarr; ..., any
 - Ith scratch space value.
 All scratch spaces are 0 at program start.

 ## store i

-- Opcode: 0x35 {uint8 position in scratch space to store to}
+- Encoding: 0x35 {uint8 position in scratch space to store to}
 - Stack: ..., A &rarr; ...
 - store A to the Ith scratch space

 ## txna f i

-- Opcode: 0x36 {uint8 transaction field index} {uint8 transaction field array index}
+- Encoding: 0x36 {uint8 transaction field index} {uint8 transaction field array index}
 - Stack: ... &rarr; ..., any
 - Ith value of the array field F of the current transaction<br />`txna` can be called using `txn` with 2 immediates.
 - Availability: v2